-This 5-minute cartoon (you don’t have to watch it to read this post) illustrates how the behaviour of matter changes when it is observed/measured.
+This 5-minute cartoon (you don’t have to watch it to read this post but it is so very interesting) illustrates how the behaviour of matter changes when it is observed/measured.
 This has implications for how we see truth, how we make decisions and choices, and how we respond in our relationships.

 T he experiment in the video shows that electrons (or any fundamental particles) will change their behaviour when being observed.
 Individual electrons will turn into a wave until someone or something observes them, when they then decide to become a specific particle.